We’re open today from 11 AM—7 PM

 Beginning in the late 1950s, artistic experimentation moved towards an explicit concentration on color, line, and form.
 Painted, stained, pushed, and printed, color mindfully makes its way in and onto the artworks in Foster Family Gallery through a diverse array of applications and artistic methods.
 Concurrent moments of abstraction proliferated in pockets of the country and in the artistic centers of New York, Los Angeles, Washington, D.C., and San Francisco.
 The oily hard-edges of Frank Stella's circle grew out of traditional artistic methods, whereas the dancing-dyed forms of Sam Gilliam move the canvas off the wall, innovating shape and pigmentation.
 These varied abstractions chromatically bounce from the Museum's earliest holdings to works by contemporary Color Field painters in Bloom Gallery.

-Meyer Gallery, Krichman Gallery, and Gordon Gray Gallery are dedicated to Robert Irwin (1928–2023), a key figure in the Light and Space Movement.
+Stanley and Pauline Foster Gallery, Meyer Gallery, and Krichman Family Gallery are dedicated to Robert Irwin (1928–2023), a key figure in the Light and Space Movement.
 The works comprise a brief survey of Irwin's artistic trajectory, ranging from his early formation in abstract expressionist painting to his now-iconic perceptual experiments with light.
 MCASD's relationship with the artist began in 1969, when the institution mounted his first museum exhibition.
 Today, with ten installations, eight paintings, seven sculptures, and thirty drawings by Irwin housed in the permanent collection, MCASD maintains the largest institutional holdings of the artist's work.

-This project is supported in part by an award from the National Endowment for the Arts and the National Endowment for the Humanities.
-Additional support was provided by the Charley Cochrane Exhibition Fund.
+The inaugural collection is supported by an award from the National Endowment for the Arts and the National Endowment for the Humanities.

 Free Third Thursday